St Ives Art - A History

 Whilst St Ives became best known as a centre for marine and landscape painting, it was also, like Newlyn, a thriving fishing port, and, accordingly, attracted a number of figure painters, who depicted not only the fisherfolk at work, at prayer and at rest, but also other locals going about their lives.
 Once again, due to the neglect of St Ives representational art, these important paintings, which now have enormous social historical significance, are little known and under-appreciated.
 Artists featured include William Titcomb, Dorothy Webb Robinson, Frederick Sargent, Edward King, William Fortescue etc.

 American artists played key roles in a number of aspects of the colony's success and no statistic is more revealing of the international status of the colony than that in the summer of 1914, there were FIFTY American artists working in St Ives.
-Some of those featured in this section include William Trost Richards, Edward Simmons, Howard Russell Butler, Sydney Laurence, Abbott Thayer, John Carleton Wiggins, Elmer Schofield, Frederick Waugh, Paul Dougherty, George Gardner Symons, William Wendt, Guy Carleton Wiggins, Henry Bayley Snell and William Chadwick.
+Some of those featured in this section include William Trost Richards, Edward Simmons, Howard Russell Butler, Carlton Theodore Chapman, Sydney Laurence, Abbott Thayer, John Carleton Wiggins, Elmer Schofield, Frederick Waugh, Paul Dougherty, George Gardner Symons, William Wendt, Guy Carleton Wiggins, Henry Bayley Snell, William Chadwick, Frank Ver Beck, Wilson Henry Irvine and Euphemia Charlton Fortune.